AleksBL/siesta_python/README.md

 Sheet = SiP(cell, pos, species,

-            #Not necessarily needed keywords below, care with their default values through
+            #Not necessarily needed keywords below, care with their default values though
             #Some labels for the folder name and calculation name
             directory_name = 'NitrogenDefectedDraphene', sl='NDG', sm = 'NDG',